lee0c/lee0c.github.io/_posts/2023-02-13-butch-hands.md

 ### Thumb gusset

 I diverge slightly from the Podster Gloves pattern here in that there is only one line of increases going up this thumb, and so we increase more frequently.

+Follow right or left hand instructions accordingly until you have added 16-20 stitches depending on thumb size.

 #### Right hand thumb